xitas/pny-django-class/README.md

 --pages
 ```

-In this pages files we add our `home.html, about.html, contact.html`
+In this pages file we add our `home.html, about.html, contact.html`

 **Project:**
 ```